Rstat-project/ug1-practical/docs/08-scatterplots.md

 <p class="caption">(\#fig:unnamed-chunk-8)**CAPTION THIS FIGURE!!**</p>
 </div>

-What might you conclude from this plot? <select class='solveme' data-answer='["The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores"]'> <option></option> <option>The relationship between happiness and depression scores is stronger for people who have above average happiness scores</option> <option>The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores</option> <option>There is no difference in the relationship between depression and happiness scores between the groups</option></select>
+What might you conclude from this plot? <select class='webex-solveme' data-answer='["The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores"]'> <option></option> <option>The relationship between happiness and depression scores is stronger for people who have above average happiness scores</option> <option>The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores</option> <option>There is no difference in the relationship between depression and happiness scores between the groups</option></select>

-<div class='solution'><button>Explain this answer</button>
+<div class='webex-solution'><button>Explain this answer</button>

 The line for the "unhappy" group is much steeper than the line for the "happy" group.
 That is, is you're generally unhappy, then you report a much stronger link between your happiness and depression levels than if you're generally happy.